hanwencheng/CommonSubstrings/README.md

 Both method return an Object array, each element in the array include :
   `source` : the index of the labels which contais this fragment,
   `name` : the name of the fragment,
   `weight` : the product of the fragment length and the fragment occurrence

+You may set the qualification of the fragment when initialization.
+        var tree = new SuffixTrie({
+            minLength : 5, minOccurrence : 3
+        });

+The default standard for fragment:
+-`minLength` : 3
+-`minOccurrence` : 2

 ###Extenal Librarys